Ely and the three bears

 © Photo by Donna Phelan

 At the North American Bear Center, everyone loves Lucky.

 Everyone loves a teddy bear, especially one called Ted.

 He's likely the world's largest black bear, at 850 pounds, but he doesn't throw his weight around.

-When his fellow bear Honey doesn't want to play, which is often, he merely whines, "like a foghorn,'' says curator Donna Phelan.
+When a fellow bear doesn't want to play, he merely whines, "like a foghorn,'' says curator Donna Phelan.
 And when he wants to make friends, which is all the time, he makes a "wonderful amiable sound, an umph-umph-umph.''

 "Ted is jovial and gentle 24 hours a day,'' says Phelan, the center's managing director.
 "Lucky is mischievous and engaging, with a sparkle in his eyes, as if there's a whole new world out there.

 "He's one of the happiest go-lucky cubs; he's a ham like Ted.
 He'll look right in the viewing window, and all the kids will giggle.''

 Ted and Lucky are good buddies.
 But they had less luck with the late Honey, who tended to be moody, reserved and easily irritated.
 After Lucky arrived, she chased him up a tree whenever he got too close.

 "It's all about personalities, with bears,'' says Phelan.